Here you find information about visas, work permits, social insurance, living and working in Switzerland and much more:

 Switzerland: 1 country, 4 official languages!

-Even though many vacancies are written in English, do not underestimate the fact that English is not an official language in Switzerland.
+Even though many job-vacancies are written in English, do not underestimate the fact that English is not an official language in Switzerland.

-When German and French are indicated as "great advantage" or "an asset", then you should be aware that this is the mother tongue of your future colleagues a/o customers!
+When German and French are indicated as "great advantage" or "an asset", then you should be aware that this is the mother tongue of your future colleagues!

-If the advertisement text is written in German, German is usually also the internal business language!
+e.g. if the advertisement text is written in German, German is usually also the internal business language, or at least the language your team is using on a day to day basis!